Lipan Apache Band of Texas: Organization

-Many members of the Lipan Apache Band of Texas left the organization to join the Lipan Apache Tribe of Texas, which incorporated in 2007, after a dispute involving Daniel Castro Romero Jr. In 2022, Richard Gonzalez became the tribal chairman.
 The Texas State Senate passed a congratulatory resolution to honor the Lipan Apache Band of Texas.

 Petition for federal recognition

 In 1999, Daniel Castro Romero Jr. of San Antonio submitted a letter of intent to petition the U.S. federal government for recognition of the Lipan Apache Band of Texas, Inc.; however, the group never followed up with a complete petition for recognition.

 Activities

 The Lipan Apache Band of Texas hosts an annual powwow in Fort Clark Springs, Texas, which has been honored in a congratulatory resolution.
 Each March, they participate in a living history celebration at Fort Clark.

 The Mexican state of Coahuila invited LABT members to visit for a cultural exchange in 2009.
 In 2012, the group worked with the University of Texas Human Rights Clinic and LAW-Defense to create an "Early Action/Early Warning procedure report to stop racial discrimination.

 Lucille Contreras, an LABT member, launched the Texas Tribal Buffalo Project in 2021.
 She purchased 77 acres in Waelder, Texas; formed a nonprofit organization; and developed a herd of American bison.
 The Nature Conservancy helped provide five bison to the project.